canonical/candid/docs/configuration.md

 is presented in a human readable form, if this is not set "Ubuntu SSO" will be used.

+The `icon` is optional and specifies the location of an icon to display when presenting the identity-provider options to a user.
+It this is set to URL path then that path should be relative to the candid service's location.
+If this is not set a default icon for Ubuntu SSO will be used.

 The `launchpad-teams` contains any private launchpad teams that candid needs to know about.